 The widespread economic and societal impact of the COVID-19 pandemic is unprecedented and will be felt for many years to come.
-The Government's response in swiftly announcing and rolling out programs to support businesses and maintain employment was appropriate due to the significant economic effects of the pandemic on businesses and employment.
+The Federal Government's response in swiftly announcing and rolling out programs to support businesses and employment was appropriate due to the significant economic effects of the pandemic.